kenjinc/university-dining-impact-model/data/cleaning-script.md

 map gap

-## Loading in Our University Enrollment Data
+## Cleaning Our University Enrollment Data

 As we did for our dietary footprint data, we will need to read in and wrangle the university enrollment data found in the `parent-datasets`